coreybutler/nvm-windows/README.md

 - `nvm root <path>`: Set the directory where nvm should store different versions of node.js.
 If `<path>` is not set, the current root will be displayed.
 - `nvm version`: Displays the current running version of NVM for Windows.

+- set environment NODE_MIRROR and NPM_MIRROR to change the mirror

 ### Gotcha!

 Please note that any global npm modules you may have installed are **not** shared between the various versions of node.js you have installed.